 Several CCSNRs have morphologies with two or more complete or partial shells.
 We presented four of these in Figures \ref{fig:MorphologiesFull} and \ref{fig:MorphologiesPartial}, and mention two more in Section \ref{sec:Remnants}.
 Earlier studies attributed all these CCSNRs to the JJEM, primarily to two or three energetic jet pairs.
 Additionally, three-dimensional hydrodynamic simulations \citep{Braudoetal2025} demonstrate the formation of such structures by consecutive pairs of jets.

+We caution that there are uncertainties in the values of the photospheric radii that \cite{Zimmermanetal2024} calculated.
+The four points of Shell 1 lack UV observations, and Shells 1 and 2 may be a single, more massive shell.
+In that case, SN 2023ixf contains two shells rather than 3.
+The uncertainties of the points of Shell 3 are large.
+It is possible to draw a line through these uncertainties that are not straight.
+In that interpretation, there is no Shell 3.
+We limit this study to interpreting the implications of the photospheric radii as calculated by \cite{Zimmermanetal2024}. \textit{ In any case, one of the main points of our study is the claim that the structure of shells that many CCSNRs reveal, might be detected in the photospheric phase of CCSNE. }

-Shell 1 of SN 2023ixf becomes optically thin (transparent) very early, at $t=1.4 \dday$, and the photospheric radius decreases (Figure \ref{fig:Graph1}).
+Under the interpretation of three shells that we adopt here, Shell 1 of SN 2023ixf becomes optically thin (transparent) very early, at $t=1.4 \dday$, and the photospheric radius decreases (Figure \ref{fig:Graph1}).